edhamma/jodok-path/appreciation.rst

 (by George D. Bickell)

-I first met Phra Dhamma Theerarach Mahamuni in the year 2507 (1964) C.E.), on his first journey to Britain.
+I first met Phra Dhamma Theerarach Mahamuni in the year 2507 (1964 C.E.), on his first journey to Britain.
 His first engagement was to participate in the opening of the Sri Lankan Wat and Vihara at Chiswick, his second, to teach at the Viharn in Haverstock Hill.

 There was always a large audience at this venue.
 It was well situated and the charisma of the incumbent Phra Ananda Bodhi was much appreciated by the people that lived in the locale and also by many professed Buddhists, these already knew that' Buddhism was something to do, not something to believe in, not something just to be told about, not something to just talk about.

 The audience were not to be disappointed, in his characteristic manner he immediately started to lecture on the practicalities of purification of knowledge and vision.
 However some were disappointed for on this occasion the building was overcrowded, so much so, that some people had to be turned away.
-The fame of Phra Rajasiddhimuni "as Phra Dhamma Theerarach Mahamuni then was", had ensured this.
+The fame of Phra Rajasiddhimuni “as Phra Dhamma Theerarach Mahamuni then was”, had ensured this.

 This meeting and the others that followed it were a great success, at all hours there was a queue of people on the staircase waiting to give him reports on their meditation experiences, again people had to be turned away lest he be deprived of any opportunity to sleep and rest.